evildmp/diataxis-documentation-framework/explanation.rst

 The concept of *reflection* is important.
 Reflection occurs *after* something else, and depends on something else, yet at the same time brings something new - shines a new light - on the subject matter.

-The perspective of explanation is higher and wider than that of the other not types.
+The perspective of explanation is higher and wider than that of the other three types.
 It does not take the user's eye-level view, as in a how-to guide, or a close-up view of the machinery, like reference material.
 Its scope in each case is a topic - "an area of knowledge", that somehow has to be bounded in a reasonable, meaningful way.

 For the user, explanation joins things together.
 It's an answer to the question: *Can you tell me about ...?*